rulik04/web3Linked/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `cargo build`.

+4. Installing(Frontend):
+    Clone repo into your local machine
+    Open folder web3Linked/app in terminal
+    Type "npm i" in terminal to download dependencies Type "npm run dev" to start server

+  Usage:
+    Go into browser and go to "localhost:3000/login" to create account Connect Your wallet
+    Create Account

+    Go to "localhost:3000/main" to create post

 ## Deployment

 1. Deploy the Solana Social Media program on the Solana blockchain using tools like Anchor CLI or Solana CLI.